ambic-js/ambic/README.md

 ## In the beginning....

-Once upon a time, the norm for organizing the codebase for a large application was **\*The Monolith**.
+Once upon a time, the norm for organizing the codebase for a large application was **The Monolith**.
 Codebases like this would have a single repository, usually with many modules contained inside.
 Similar modules would share utilities, and build infrastructure.

 The monolith approach causes some unique pain:

-### A. Modules can grow very large without anyone noticing
+#### A. Modules can grow very large without anyone noticing

 This can lead to very complex parts of the application that are difficult to reason about.
 A common example is the Router of a large app.
 It pulls in functions from potentially hundreds of different pages and endpoints and integrates them together.

-### B. Modules can become tightly coupled
+#### B. Modules can become tightly coupled

 It's really easy in a monolith to have logic in one module that relies on undocumented internals of another module to function.
 You might have UI components that assume an API response has a very specific shape.
 It's easy to continue this state of affairs because you can change both of those parts of the codebase together in a single PR.
 But it makes it difficult to reason about modules, because there is poor separation of concerns.

-### C. Development tasks are slow
+#### C. Development tasks are slow

 The test suite is big.
 The linter has a lot of code to lint.
+The type checker has a lot of types to check.
 This slows people down.

-### D. Internal APIs are undocumented
+#### D. Internal APIs are undocumented

 You write a new API in one module, use it in another, merge the code and move on to the next task.
-It's not usually clear how, where, or when to document internal APIs and so there is often little to no documentation.
+It's not usually clear how, where, or when to document internal APIs.
+Do I add a new README in my module?
+Do I put it in the top level README because more people will see it?
+Do I add docblocks to my code?
+Do I create a guide in Notion?
+Do I put more details in the Swagger file?
+Without a clear, singular place to look for documentation, devs don't really know where there audience is, and so they write fewer, lower quality docs.

 ## Enter Microservices